 The scene was reminiscent of the prophet Elijah in 1 Kings: "Behold, a cloud as small as a man's hand is coming up from the sea....
 Prepare your chariot and go down, so that the heavy shower does not stop you....
 Go out and stand on the mountain in the presence of the Lord, for the Lord is about to pass by...but the Lord was not in the wind.
 After the wind there was an earthquake, but the Lord was not in the earthquake.
 After the earthquake came a fire, but the Lord was not in the fire.
 And after the fire came a gentle whisper, a still small voice."

 I certainly could feel the presence of the Lord, a still gentle whisper in this mountain top experience.
 My children soon joined me and began snapping additional photographs.
 One of them is of our son Michael doing his Tim Tebow pose.
 As he did this, rays of divine light seemed to come from the cloud and envelope him (see photo below).

 Although the cloud was small and seemed rather innocent, we decided to descend the peak and depart in our "chariot" just in case.
 As we drove off, a light shower started.
 I looked in the rear view mirror and noticed a brilliant double rainbow.
 I announced it to the children and we pulled over to get a good look.
 It was as though we were getting a sign from God.
 Our daughter was able to take a panoramic photo of it.

-This experience became the threshhold we needed to top during the rest of the vacation.
+This experience became the benchmark we needed to exceed during the rest of the vacation.